AE Brown Bag Seminar

 Abstract:

 This presentation explores the critical intersection of geometry, meshing, and flight dynamics in the hypersonic regime.
-This work focuses on the development of internal tools designed to streamline the meshing pipeline and the subsequent derivation of aerodynamic coefficients to analyze how design iterations manifest in long-range flight performance.
+While high-fidelity computational fluid dynamics (CFD) solvers are essential for characterizing complex flows, the primary bottleneck in aerospace design often lies in the pre-processing and mesh generation stages for varied aerodynamic shapes.
+This work focuses on the development of specialized internal tools designed to streamline these meshing pipelines and improve the derivation of aerodynamic coefficients.
+By comparing trajectory profiles across multiple vehicle geometries, we analyze how design iterations in the pre-processing stage directly impact flight performance and vehicle mission success.

 Faculty Advisor: